After negotiations between DART and UTD, on Aug. 7 the Comet Cruiser east line began running every 15 minutes on weekdays instead of every 30 minutes.

 “I actually rode it once and saw how crowded the 883 east got, it was so full, people couldn’t get in,” Hulla said.
 “It was shoulder to shoulder, Tokyo subway levels of crowded.”

 In the Aug.
 9 staff meeting, Aquino said that the cost of the frequency increase for the pilot program was an additional $245,000, which is split evenly between UTD and DART.
 This is about a 7% increase from the annual cost of running the Comet Cruiser, which Aquino estimated at $3,266,966.
-Due to both parties splitting the cost, any changes to the 883 route require both of their agreement.
+Due to both parties splitting the cost, any changes to the 883 route require agreement from both parties.

 “Before we do anything, it has to be an agreement,” Hunter said.
 “It has to be a compromise, and it has to all be based on analysis.
 Ridership is gonna impact the students, and also not just the students, because with the contract, the 883 is an open system.
 That means not only UTD students can use it, DART customers can use it as well.
 We have to agree, or we can’t do it.
 Period.”